keithbuhler/keithbuhler.github.io/about.md

 Thank you for visiting keithbuhler.com.
 This site hosts the thoughts and projects of Keith Buhler (PhD, Philosophy), a philosopher, teacher, and writer from Los Angeles.

-The Buhler Report aims to seek wisdom.
-The goal of philosophy as a [way of life](https://amzn.to/2vjDyuJ) is to live the examined life, the reflective life, the pursuit of wisdom.
-Put differently, the goal is to live a dialogic life.
-The word 'dialogic' captures three important concepts in a single word: 1.
-Dialogue -- discussion through words between two or more people; 2.
-Logic -- the necessary relations between propositions; and Logos -- reality, truth, speech.

-In pursuing wisdom, recurring themes include  [classical education](/categories/#Classical education-ref), [philosophy](/categories/#Philosophy-ref), current [politics](/categories/#Politics-ref), and popular culture.

 <img src="/images/keithbuhler-golden.jpg" align="right" hspace="20" border="1px">

-A little about me: I'm currently a full-time teacher at a classical Christian school in CA. Before that, I taught philosophy at Asbury University and the University of Kentucky.
+I'm currently a full-time teacher at a classical Christian school in CA. Before that, I taught philosophy at Asbury University and the University of Kentucky.

 My academic research focuses on ethics and the philosophy of religion.
 You can peruse some of my [academic papers here.](https://trinityclassicalacademy.academia.edu/KeithBuhler)